Argentina is experiencing a new crisis, and stores do not even know how much to charge

 Owner of the Café Martínez chain, Marcelo Martínez says he has coffee for the company’s 200 units until September.
 But he stopped selling in supermarkets.
 “We have inventory problems and we need to choose where to sell.”

 Borenstein says there is nothing that can be done to save the economy in the short term.
-“The situation of political weakness means that even good ideas do not advance.
-Devaluing the currency and raising the interest rate when there was an agreement with the IMF was one thing.
+“The situation of political weakness means that even good ideas do not move forward.
+Devaluing the currency and raising the interest rate when the IMF agreement was made was one thing.
 Doing it now will probably not work, because there is no more credibility.”

-Still not investing abroad?
-XP strategist gives a free class on how to become a partner in the largest companies in the world, straight from your cell phone – and without speaking English